On Hyperboloidal Foliations in the Study of Black Hole Quasinormal Modes: Abstract

 \section{Abstract}

-In this brief note, we demonstrate that the hyperboloidal foliation technique, applied to the study of black hole quasinormal modes, where the spatial boundary is shifted from spacelike infinity to the future event horizon and null infinity, is effectively equivalent to the conventional approach, in which the asymptotic wave function typically diverges at both ends of spatial infinity.
-Specifically, although perhaps counterintuitive, a given hyperboloidal slicing, corresponding to a particular choice of coordinates, always uniquely determines a scheme for extracting the wave function, dictated by the asymptotic behavior of the master equation at the spatial boundary.
-It follows that the efficiency and precision observed in evaluating the quasinormal modes should be attributed primarily to other factors, such as the use of Chebyshev grids.
+In this work, we demonstrate that the hyperboloidal foliation technique, applied to the study of black hole quasinormal modes, where the spatial boundary is shifted from spacelike infinity to the future event horizon and null infinity, is effectively equivalent to the continued fraction approach, in which the asymptotic wave function typically diverges at both ends of spatial infinity.
+Specifically, a given hyperboloidal slicing, corresponding to a particular choice of coordinates, always uniquely determines a scheme for extracting the asymptotic form of the wave function at the spatial boundary.
+Owing to the mathematical equivalence, it follows that the efficiency and precision observed using the hyperboloidal approach should be attributed, not to avoiding the pathological behavior at the spatial boundaries, but primarily to other factors, such as the use of Chebyshev grids.